ToshioCP/Gtk4-tutorial/gfm/sec14.md

 32 }
 ~~~

-- 12-15: Build widgets using ui file (resource).
+- 12-15: Builds widgets using ui file (resource).
-Connect the top window and the application using `gtk_window_set_application`.
+Connects the top window and the application using `gtk_window_set_application`.
-- 16-23: Get buttons and connect their signals and handlers.
+- 16-23: Gets buttons and connects their signals and handlers.
-- 24: Release the reference to GtkBuilder.
+- 24: Releases the reference to GtkBuilder.
-- 26-31: Set CSS.
+- 26-31: Sets CSS.
 CSS in GTK is similar to CSS in HTML.
 You can set margin, border, padding, color, font and so on with CSS.
 In this program CSS is in line 30.